 It's crucial to have a savvy agent on your team when shopping for new construction, and is here to help you navigate through your options in the Tampa area.

 Buyers of brand new homes in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Say a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+Consider a property has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently finished, don't count on being able to get a deal.
+However, if a home was just finished, don't count on being able to get a deal.

-In situations where a builder won't budge, try getting a break in other areas.
-Ask for help with the closing costs, or more amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In cases where a builder won't budge, try getting a break in other areas.
+Ask for them to pay a share of the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

 Realize that just because a home is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.